pgg1610/folio_website/_pages/about.md

 Hello!
 I'm Pushkar.

-I currently work as a Sr. Research Advisor in [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery) Global Discovery Chemistry & Cheminformatics team.
-I collaborate with medicine discovery teams to find innovative solutions to patient needs around the world.
-In particular, I develop AI-based methods to augment human creativity and maximize serendipity.
+I currently a AI and scientific project lead at [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery).
+I develop AI-based methods to augment human creativity and maximize serendipity.
 I am broadly interested in chemistry and biology, with a passion for understanding how medicines are discovered, developed, and commercialized.

-I completed my Ph.D. in Chemical Engineering from [Purdue University](https://engineering.purdue.edu/ChE) in August 2021.
-While at Purdue, I worked on building a molecule-level understanding of catalysts to further our knowledge of chemical transformations.
-This research aimed to improve energy storage and conversion devices like batteries.
+Previously, I did my Ph.D. at [Purdue University](https://engineering.purdue.edu/ChE).
+I worked on building a molecule-level understanding of catalysts to further our knowledge of chemical transformations particularly related to energy storage and conversion devices like batteries.

 [You can read more about my Ph.D. journey here](https://www.pushkarghanekar.com/blog/2021/phd_learning/).

-Besides research, I love to teach and share science with as many people as possible.
+Besides research, I am interested in almost everything.
+I love to teach and share science with as many people as possible.
 Outside of work, I enjoy [cooking](https://www.instagram.com/pgg1610/), gaming, diving deep in arcane internet rabbit holes, reading history and philosophy, and going on longer-than-necessary bike rides.
-Anything that keeps me away from doing laundry or dishes.
+Essentially anything that keeps me away from doing laundry or dishes.

-I maintain a [data science blog](https://pgg1610.github.io/data_blog/) where I document my thoughts, tips, and list of helpful resources related to chemical science, algorithms, and code.
+I maintain a [data science blog](https://pgg1610.github.io/data_blog/) where I document my thoughts, tips, and list of helpful resources related to life science, algorithms, and code.

 Curiosity, humility, and empathy are my foundational beliefs.